System Design Space

 1. Welcome to GraphQL

-• What GraphQL is and why it emerged alongside REST rather than as a universal replacement for APIs.
+• What GraphQL is and why it grew up alongside the REST architectural style rather than as its replacement.

 • The client-side pain behind over-fetching and under-fetching.